hedra-editora/franco_oqueeenologia/SILVIACINTRAFRANCO_OQUEEENOLOGIA.md

 mais o sol”.

-A partir de 1970, desembarcam aqui multinacionais do vinho como a Chandon e outras, trazendo na bagagem capital e know-how.
+A partir de 1970, desembarcam aqui multinacionais do vinho como a Chandon e outras, trazendo na bagagem capital e *know-how*.

 As principais regiões vinícolas no Brasil são a Serra Gaúcha, a Serra do Sudeste, ambas no Rio Grande do Sul, o Vale do Rio do Peixe em